SecuritySynapse/security-summit-project-update/writing/update.md

 - [] Outlined a design, implementation, and evaluation strategy for the project
 - [] Furnished a demonstration of project feasibility through code and/or data
 - [] Gave a list of tasks that you plan to complete after the proposal's approval
-- [] Explain how the project will help you to achieve learning outcomes
+- [] Explained how the project will help you to achieve learning outcomes
 - [] Suggested improvement for upcoming modules in the computer security course
+- [] Revised and extended the topic outlined in the project proposal

-### Potential Topics for the Security Summit Project
+### Project Update

-TODO: Provide a list of at least three topics that you considered for this project, bearing in mind that for the next question you will need to specify which project you are picking at your final one for this course.
-It is also important to note that if some aspect of your chosen project does not work out, then you can consider one of these alternative projects as a backup.

-TODO: Each topic in the list should be explained with one sentence that explains both what you are going to build and how you are going to evaluate it.

-#### What is the final topic that you have selected for your security summit project?
+#### What is the final topic that you selected for your security summit project?

 TODO: Write two or three sentences that offer an overview of your topic, explain what you are going to build, and describe how you are going to evaluate it.
 What